matthewfritz/race-around-the-kingdom/README.md

 These files are **required** for the application to run.

-`aggregator.js` - Performs map-plotting and game-running tasks
+`aggregator.js` - Performs map-plotting and game-running tasks.

-`dataloader.js` - Loads and parses location and question data
+`dataloader.js` - Loads and parses location and question data.

-`index.html` - The main display page for the game
+`index.html` - The main display page for the game.

-`jquery-1.7.1.min.js` - The jQuery JavaScript library (version 1.7.1)
+`jquery-1.7.1.min.js` - The jQuery JavaScript library (version 1.7.1).

-`marker.png` - The star image used for a visited location on the map
+`marker.png` - The star image used for a visited location on the map.

-`places.json` - The data file containing map locations (in JSON format)
+`places.json` - The data file containing map locations (in JSON format).

-`questions.json` - The data file containing questions (in JSON format)
+`questions.json` - The data file containing questions (in JSON format).

 ### Development / Deployment Files